 According to Roberts’ attorney, and the expert witness, Prisma Health waited far too long to take any action to treat her preeclampsia.
 At 8:46pm Tuesday, Roberts said she couldn’t breathe.
 Three hours later, she complained of pain and discomfort, even though she had already been given an epidural.

 Roberts’ blood pressure of 200/150 was considered severe preeclampsia, which can cause brain-damage.
+At levels this high, severe preeclampsia can cause brain-damage within a short period of time due to stroke, oxygen deprivation, or seizure activity.
 Treatment was still delayed.

 At 1:56am, Roberts went into cardiac arrest.
 Her breathing stopped, and her family says she didn’t breathe for about 20 minutes.
 Finally, at this point, doctors performed an emergency C-section.